exoticcaengineering/kafka-transport/README.md

-# Exoticca Kafka Messenger Bundle
+# Exoticca Kafka Transport Bundle

 ## What is it for?
 The **Exoticca Kafka Messenger Bundle** extends Symfony Messenger's capability to use Kafka as a transport, facilitating integration with event-driven architectures.